G.o.d: 2014: 15th anniversary reunion

+2015–present: post-reunion activities

 The group made a rare live televised performance as a quintet, performing at the "I Am Korea" Gala Concert celebrating 70 years of independence which was broadcast live on KBS1.
 On December 9, 2015, they released the maxi single "A Funny but Sad Day" (웃픈 하루) and the music video was uploaded by CJ E&M in anticipation of their upcoming year-end concerts.
 Although the group did not promote the song at all, it was the top 30 most downloaded singles that month and remained in the Gaon Digital Chart for six consecutive weeks.
 They held a series of sold-out concerts in Seoul over five days before heading to Daegu and Busan to celebrate the Christmas holidays and New Year's Day with fans.
 They took a break in 2016 while the members returned to their solo activities.

 For the first two months of 2017 g.o.d embarked on their second nationwide tour since reuniting.
 Entitled g.o.d to MEN the tour began in Seoul and went to five other major cities.
 The Incheon concert on January 13 was extended by several hours as it coincided with the 18th anniversary of their debut and culminated in a special fan event hosted by DinDin.

 On September 19, 2018, jTBC released a trailer of Shall We Walk Together (같이걸을까), a 10-episode travel variety-reality show which documented the members' trip to walk the Camino de Santiago in Spain.
 It began airing on October 11, as part of a series of projects to celebrate the 20th anniversary of their debut.
 On November 27, they released the single "Snowfall" (눈이 내린다) to little fanfare and it debuted at #63 on the Gaon Digital Chart that week with over 9 million downloads and streams despite intense competition from their much younger counterparts.
 From November 30 to December 2 they held a series of concerts entitled "Greatest" at the KSPO Dome before playing in Busan and Daegu on December 22 and 25 respectively.
 In a positive review, the Kukmin Ilbo noted that the concerts were appropriately named as g.o.d was one of the few K-pop groups who could put together a full concert set list exclusively consisting of songs that won number 1 on music programs.
 On January 10, 2019, the album Then & Now was released.
 It contains a mixture of new original material, including a title track composed by Park Jin-young, as well as remixed and re-recorded songs from previous albums.
 On January 13, they held the last of their anniversary concerts, playing to a sold-out crowd at the KSPO Dome.